 Integrated Information Theory (IIT) was developed by neuroscientist Giulio Tononi and his collaborators at the University of Wisconsin-Madison.
 Tononi initially proposed IIT in 2004.
 The theory has since gone through several iterations, with the latest version being IIT 3.0.

-The concept of the non-monadic clustered self aligns with a number of theories in neuroscience and consciousness studies, particularly IIT, which proposes that consciousness is a fundamental aspect of reality, arising from the integrated information within a system.
+The concept of the non-monadic clustered self aligns with a number of theories in neuroscience and consciousness studies, particularly IIT, which proposes that consciousness is a fundamental aspect of reality, colored by the integrated information within a specific system.
 The more interconnected and integrated the information, the higher the level of consciousness.

-IIT suggests that consciousness is not limited to the brain but could potentially exist in any system with sufficient integrated information.
+Tononi’s IIT suggests that consciousness is not limited to the brain but potentially exists in any system with sufficient integrated information.
 This opens up the possibility of consciousness existing beyond the physical realm, perhaps as a different dimension of reality.
-Or as panpsychism — everything possesses some degree of consciousness.
-Leibniz's theory of monads is particularly important in panpsychist thought.2
+Or as panpsychism where everything is said to possess a degree of consciousness.
+Leibniz's theory of monads is particularly important in panpsychist thought.2 He used the term "monad" to describe simple, indivisible substances that he believed were the fundamental units of reality.

-Within this framework, the self can be understood as a highly integrated information structure, a complex network of interconnected experiences, beliefs, and relationships.
-The richness and depth of our consciousness unfold through the complex synthesis of these elements.
+Within this schema, the self can be understood as a highly integrated information structure, a complex network of interconnected experiences, beliefs, and relationships.
+The richness and depth of our consciousness blossom through the complex synthesis of these non-monadic elements.

 By applying the principles of Integrated Information Theory to our understanding of the self, we can appreciate its dynamic and interconnected nature.
-However, it also exposes the potential for fragmentation when these connections are disrupted or weakened, resulting in an attenuated self-awareness and a disconnection from the fundamental source of consciousness.
+However, it also exposes the potential for fragmentation when these connections are disrupted or weakened, resulting in attenuated self-awareness and a perturbed connection with the fundamental source of consciousness.

 Soul Fragmentation and the Loss of Self

 The concept of ‘soul retrieval’ in shamanic traditions offers a useful metaphor for understanding the potential consequences of this fragmentation.
-In these traditions, trauma, grief, or significant life challenges can cause soul loss, where segments of the individual's essence become separated from core self.
-This fragmentation leads to a loss of vitality, a sense of disconnection, and a diminished sense of wholeness.
+In these traditions, trauma, grief, or significant life challenges can cause soul loss, where segments of the individual's essence become separated from the core self.
+This fragmentation leads to a loss of vitality, a sense of disconnection, and a diminished sense of wholeness, the first steps toward psychosis.

-This fragmentation can also manifest at the individual level.
+Fragmentation can also manifest at the individual level.
 Without the grounding provided by tradition and community, the isolated "I" can become susceptible to a range of psychological and spiritual challenges.
-The loss of a sense of belonging, purpose, and connection to something larger than oneself contributes to anxiety, depression, and a sense of existential angst.
+The loss of a sense of belonging, purpose, and connection to something larger than oneself contributes to anxiety, depression, and a sense of existential dread.

 The "I" and Cosmic Consciousness